Peter Luger: Restaurant business

 In 1887, Peter opened a pool hall and bowling alley with his nephew Carl in Williamsburg, Brooklyn, called "Carl Luger's Café, Billiards and Bowling Alley".
 Peter transformed the building into a steak house and renamed it to Peter Luger Steak House.
 Peter was known for his serious demeanor and was present almost every evening.
 He created a "no-frills" atmosphere in his restaurant.

 Other sources say it was his father Carl that founded the original business and nephew Carl was the chef when Peter inherited the business after his father's death.

 Death

-Luger died on January 21, 1941, one day before his 75th birthday, leaving a $241,806 estate.
+Luger died on January 21, 1941, one day before his 75th birthday, after suffering a heart attack at the Long Island Rail Road station in Valley Stream, where Luger had opened another restaurant.
+Upon his death, Luger left a $241,806 estate.
 Ownership of the restaurant passed to his son Frederick Luger.
 Frederick was unable to maintain the quality of steak his father served and sold the failing business to longtime customer Sol Forman, who owned a metalware store across the street.
 Forman restored the restaurant to its original prestige.